Easy flight, home by eleven thirty, Mrs. Pearson calls, Katya answers, “551389.”

 Mani, “I’ll keep you company on the treadmill.”

-Sarah, “I need to get in three or four miles, catch up to you in the gym in a bit.”
+Sarah, “I need to get in three or four miles, catch up to you in a bit.”

 It seems to Mani like she just started and Sarah’s coming in the slave quarter door.